monicamarshall/rest_framework_simplejwt_RS256/README.md

 This library is maintained and is a spin-off of the unmaintained framework djangorestframework-jwt by jpadilla.

+To run this project:

+1. create a virtual environment and activate it
+2. Install the following libraries:
+Django==3.2
+django-filter==2.4.0
+djangorestframework==3.12.4
+djangorestframework-simplejwt==4.6.0
+3. Check out the project
+4. Create a database with name <databasename>.
+Postgres configuration is in settings.py
+5. cd to the directory that contains manage.py
+6. run the following commands: python manage.py makemigrations python manage.py migrate python manage.py createsuperuser (enter the username & password to use when requesting a token) python manage.py runserver 8088

 The rest_framework_simplejwt_RS256 demo project shows 3 basic AUTH RS256 jwt capabilities:

 1. Obtain an access token.( with valid username and password ).
 This url will return an access token and a refresh token to refresh the access token when it expires.
-Remember that a new access token can be generated using the refresh token unless the refresh token has not expired.
+Remember that a new access token can be generated using the refresh token if the refresh token has not expired.
 The lifetime of a refresh token is typically longer than the lifetime of an access token.
-If the refresh token is expired a new access token must be issued by submitting login credentials.
+If the refresh token is expired a new access token can be obtained by submitting login credentials on the request token url.
 The url for obtaining an access/refresh token (server running at port 8088 ): http://localhost:8088/api/token/

 2. Refresh access token ( using the refresh token obtained in step 1 ) The url for a new access token by posting the refresh token (server running at port 8088 ): http://localhost:8088/api/token/refresh/

-3. Verify token ( using the access token from step 1 or step 2 ) The url for verifying a token (server running at port 8088 ): http://localhost:8088/api/token/verify/
+3. Verify token ( using the access token from step 1 or step 2 ).
+The url for verifying a token (server running at port 8088 ): http://localhost:8088/api/token/verify/

 You can easily test if the endpoint returns a response by submitting the following commands in your terminal.
-Remember that you must have a user created with the username admin and password password123.
+Remember that you must have a user created with the username admin and password password123 for the request to work.
-This is done by issuing the command:  python manage.py createsuperuser in the project directory where manage.py is located.
+Create an account with username and password by issuing the command:
+python manage.py createsuperuser in the project directory where manage.py is located.
 Follow the prompts and add a superuser with name admin and password password123.

-$ curl -X POST -d "username=admin&password=password123" http://localhost:8088/users/api-token-auth/
+$ curl -X POST -d "username=admin&password=password123" http://localhost:8088/api/token/
 Alternatively, you can use all the content types supported by the Django REST framework to obtain the auth token.
 For example:

-$ curl -X POST -H "Content-Type: application/json" -d '{"username":"admin","password":"password123"}' http://localhost:8088/users/api-token-auth/
+$ curl -X POST -H "Content-Type: application/json" -d '{"username":"admin","password":"password123"}' http://localhost:8088/api/token/

 Pass in an existing token to the refresh endpoint as follows: {"token": EXISTING_TOKEN}.
 Note that only non-expired tokens will work.
 The JSON response looks the same as the normal obtain token endpoint {"token": NEW_TOKEN}.